“Social media isn’t a tech play, it’s a relationship play. It’s living, breathing…it’s your customer, your lifeblood.”

 To illustrate that we’re practicing what we preach, our official value proposition states that “RealMassive delivers ACCESS, EXPOSURE, and INSIGHTS to professionals seeking to modernize commercial real estate.”
 Each of the three tenets represents a distinct group of features and benefits which can be interpreted uniquely depending upon the target audience (asset managers, brokers, researchers, etc.).
 For example, if I’m explaining RealMassive’s marketplace value to an audience of CRE marketers, ACCESS refers to data presence and SEO, EXPOSURE refers to expanded reach through digital marketing, and INSIGHTS refers to digital performance analytics.

 “If you haven’t written your song’s chorus, who is going to sing it?”
-Tweet This
+“If you haven’t written your song’s chorus, who is going to sing it?”
+Marketing CRE Tweet This!

 Whether you are a brokerage firm, a product owner, or a professional service provider, answering these simple questions might prove a healthy exercise in focusing your development, marketing, and sales efforts.
 If you decide to give it a shot, I’d be anxious to hear your results.
 To learn more about RealMassive’s approach to data, marketing, and analytics in the new open and connected commercial real estate marketplace, contact us!